WeblateOrg/weblate/docs/admin/config.rst

 This is currently applied in the following locations:

-* On login, the account password is reset.
-User will not be able to log in after that using password until he asks for password reset.
+* Logins.
+Deletes the account password, preventing the user from loggin in without requesting a new password.
-* On password reset, the reset mails are no longer sent.
-This avoids spamming user with too many password reset attempts.
+* Password resets.
+Prevents new e-mails from being sent, avoiding spamming users with too many password reset attempts.

 Defaults to 10.